-We produce infant mortality statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Official Statistics and have been produced free from any political interference.
+We produce infant mortality statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Statistics and have been produced free from any political interference.

 This page provides information on the collection, production and quality of mortality data for:

 Child mortality (death cohort) tables, which present final statistics on stillbirths, infant deaths and childhood deaths that occurred in England and Wales in a calendar year

 Infant mortality (birth cohort) tables, which present final statistics on births and infant deaths based on babies born in a calendar year that died before their first birthday linked to their corresponding birth notification and their corresponding death registration